How to get into Scare acting

 4. Try to work in some time for touch-ups.

 If you’re wearing makeup or have a tricky costume, check yourself out every once in a while.
 You don’t want your shorts hanging out from the bottom of your mini or the blood streaks on your face wiping off.

 5. Use props to your advantage.

-Also, make sure you're not going to break them.
-Test them out before you start scaring, then shake your rattles or wield your (fake) meat cleaver.
+Also, make sure you’re not going to break them.
+Test them out before you start scaring, then shake your rattles or wield your ghostly chains with aplomb.